shanep/shanep.github.io/docs/cs452/libraries.md

-# What are Libraries
+# Libraries

 - A dynamic-link library (DLL or .so) is a module that contains functions and data
 - Applications (processes) can use the functions and data in the code
 - This is the most common way code is distributed.
 - Up until this point you have only ever distributed code in an executable (exe)

-# Dynamic Libraries
+## Dynamic Libraries

 - During compile time the linker stubs out calls to the .dll or .so
 - The actual implementation is not added into the image that is saved to disk
 - The library is mapped into your applications address space at run time

 ## Load-time dynamic linking